Benchmarking Generation and Evaluation Capabilities of Large Language Models for Instruction Controllable Summarization: Human Annotation Collection

 \subsection{System Output Evaluation}

-We benchmark the LLMs' performance on the ins-controllable summarization task by collecting human judgments over four quality dimensions on the 100 samples from above, resulting in a new benchmark, \dataset, consisting of 500 summary-level human annotations.
+We benchmark the LLMs' performance on the ins-controllable summarization task by collecting human judgments over 4 quality dimensions on the 100 samples from above, resulting in a new benchmark, \dataset, consisting of 500 summary-level human annotations.
+The dimensions are: